-Sharpen your knife until it is razor-sharp to be able for a perfect rose.
+Sharpen your knife until it is razor-sharp for a perfect rose.
 A blunt knife does not produce exceptional wood flowers.
 The cuts are not precise enough to make a nice flower.

 Trace the outline of the rose pattern onto your block of wood with deep and dark lines.
 Trace guides you as you start cutting your material.
-To trace the inner lines and patterns, hold the paper on top of the wood and press down firmly with your pen.
+Hold the paper on top of the wood to trace the inner lines and patterns and press down firmly with your pen.
 That allows you to break through the carbon paper.
 Continue until you have traced the entire rose onto the wood.
 Take your time as you avoid rushed work.
 This is important when whittling a flower.